karlproject/karldocs/hosting/index.rst

 ==================

 This document covers the deployment architecture for KARL.
 It also delineates responsibilities between Hosters and Developers.
+On each document, responsibilities are listed at the end for Hosters and Devteam.

 .. toctree::
    :maxdepth: 2